Devil

-A devil is the personification of evil as it is conceived in various cultures and religious traditions.
+A devil is the mythical personification of evil as it is conceived in various cultures and religious traditions.
 It is seen as the objectification of a hostile and destructive force.
-Jeffrey Burton Russell states that the different conceptions of the devil can be summed up as 1) a principle of evil independent from God, 2) an aspect of God, 3) a created being turning evil (a fallen angel), and 4) a symbol of human evil.
+Jeffrey Burton Russell states that the different conceptions of the devil can be summed up as 1) a principle of evil independent from God, 2) an aspect of God, 3) a created being turning evil (a fallen angel) or 4) a symbol of human evil.

 Each tradition, culture, and religion with a devil in its mythos offers a different lens on manifestations of evil.
-The history of these perspectives intertwines with theology, mythology, psychiatry, art, and literature developing independently within each of the traditions.
-It occurs historically in many contexts and cultures, and is given many different names—Satan, Lucifer, Beelzebub, Mephistopheles, Iblis—and attributes: it is portrayed as blue, black, or red; it is portrayed as having horns on its head, and without horns, and so on.
-While depictions of the devil are usually taken seriously, there are times when it is treated less seriously; when, for example, devil figures are used in advertising and on candy wrappers.
+The history of these perspectives intertwines with theology, mythology, psychiatry, art, and literature, developing independently within each of the traditions.
+It occurs historically in many contexts and cultures, and is given many different names—Satan (Judaism), Lucifer (Christianity), Beelzebub (Judeo-Christian), Mephistopheles (German), Iblis (Islam)—and attributes: it is portrayed as blue, black, or red; it is portrayed as having horns on its head, and without horns, and so on.